otacon239/PS_HelloWorld/tutorial/tutorial.md

 RGB rgb = hsv2rgb(hsv);
 ```

 By default, this will make all of the colors almost the same since we're only moving the hue of the color by 1 degree per character.
-So we can add a new `#define` with the others.
-I recommend somewhere between 10 and 30 degrees for smooth, but noticeable change:
+To make it more noticable, we can add a new `#define` with the others.
+I recommend somewhere around 10 to 30 degrees per character:

 ```C
 #define COL_OFFSET 10 // Number of degrees per character the base hue is offset by